-- Checking the pupil planner.
+- 1. Checking the pupil planner.
 In S1 and S2 pupils are asked to obtain a parent's signature each week.
-This measure is relaxed in later years but parents are encouraged to maintain an interest in the work set; pupils who find organisation difficult may be asked to re-adopt the "sign each week" procedure. - 2.
+This measure is relaxed in later years but parents are encouraged to maintain an interest in the work set; pupils who find organisation difficult may be asked to re-adopt the "sign each week" procedure.
+Pupils will set targets after reporting points.
+These will be recorded in the homework planner, and parents will be expected to sign to say they have seen them. - 2.
 Supporting the disciplinary procedures applied to pupils who fall below the standards expected.